-Field Required Type Description cost_id Yes integer A unique identifier for each COST record. $cost_event_id$ Yes integer A foreign key identifier to the event (e.g. Measurement, Procedure, Visit, Drug Exposure, etc) record for which cost data are recorded. $cost_domain_id$ Yes string(20) The concept representing the domain of the cost event, from which the corresponding table can be inferred that contains the entity for which cost information is recorded. cost_type_concept_id Yes integer A foreign key identifier to a concept in the CONCEPT table for the provenance or the source of the COST data: Calculated from insurance claim information, provider revenue, calculated from cost-to-charge ratio, reported N.T. . , from accounting database, etc. currency_concept_id No integer A foreign key identifier to the concept representing the 3-letter code used to delineate international currencies, such as USD for US Dollar.

-Field Required Туре Description total_charge No float The total amount charged by some provider of goods or services (e.g. hospital, physician pharmacy, dme provider) to payers (insurance companies, the patient). total_cost No float The cost incurred by the provider of goods or services. total_paid No float The total amount actually paid from all payers for goods or services of the provider. paid_by_payer No float The amount paid by the Payer for the goods or services. paid_by_patient No float The total amount paid by the Person as a share of the expenses. paid_patient_copay No float The amount paid by the Person as a fixed paid_patient_coinsurance No float contribution to the expenses.
-The amount paid by the Person as a joint assumption of risk.
+Field Required Type Description cost_id cost_event_id Yes Yes integer integer A unique identifier for each COST record.
+A foreign key identifier to the event (e.g. Measurement, Procedure, Visit, Drug Exposure, etc) record for which cost data are recorded. $cost\domain\id$ Yes varchar(20) The concept representing the domain of the cost event, from which the corresponding table can be inferred that contains the entity for which cost information is recorded. cost_type_concept_id Yes integer A foreign key identifier to a concept in the CONCEPT table for the provenance or the source of the COST data: Calculated from insurance claim information, provider revenue, calculated from cost-to-charge ratio, reported from accounting database, etc. currency_concept_id No integer A foreign key identifier to the concept representing the 3-letter code used to delineate international currencies, such as USD for US Dollar. total_charge No float The total amount charged by some provider of goods or services (e.g. hospital, physician pharmacy, dme provider) to payers (insurance companies the patient) total_cost No float The cost incurred by the provider of goods or services. total_paid No float The total amount actually paid from all payers for goods or services of the provider. paid_by_payer No float The amount paid by the Payer for the goods or services. paid_by_patient No float The total amount paid by the Person as a share of the expenses $paid\patient\copay$ No float The amount paid by the Person as a fixed contribution to the expenses paid_patient_coinsurance No float The amount paid by the Person as a joint assumption of risk.
 Typically, this is a percentage of the expenses defined by the Payer paid_patient_deductible No float Plan after the Person's deductible is exceeded.
-The amount paid by the Person that is counted toward the deductible defined by the Payer Plan. paid_patient_deductible does contribute paid_by_primary No float to the paid_by_patient variable.
-The amount paid by a primary Payer through the coordination of benefits. paid_ingredient_cost No float The amount paid by the Payer to a pharmacy for the drug, excluding the amount paid for dispensing the drug. paid_ingredient_cost contributes to the paid_by_payer field if this paid_dispensing_fee No float field is populated with a nonzero value.
-The amount paid by the Payer to a pharmacy for dispensing a drug, excluding the amount paid for the drug ingredient. payer_plan_period_id No integer paid_dispensing_fee contributes to the paid_by_payer field if this field is populated with a nonzero value.
-A foreign key to the PAYER_PLAN_PERIOD table, where the details of the Payer, Plan and Family are stored.
-Record the payer_plan_id that relates to the payer who contributed to the amount_allowed No float paid_by_payer field.
-The contracted amount agreed between the revenue_code_concept_id No integer payer and provider.
-A foreign key referring to a Standard Concept ID in the Standardized Vocabularies for revenue_code_source_value No string(50) Revenue codes.
-The source code for the Revenue code as it appears in the source data, stored here for $drg_concept_id$ integer No reference.
-A foreign key to the predefined concept in the drg_source_value varchar(3) No DRG Vocabulary reflecting the DRG for a visit.
-The 3-digit DRG source code as it appears in the source data.
+The amount paid by the Person that is counted toward the deductible defined by the Payer Plan. paid_patient_deductible does contribute to the paid_by_patient_variable paid_by_primary No float The amount paid by a primary Payer through the coordination of benefits.

+Field Required Type Description paid_ingredient_cost No float The amount paid by the Payer to a pharmacy for the drug, excluding the amount paid for dispensing the drug. paid_ingredient_cost contributes to the paid_by_payer field if this field is populated with a nonzero value paid_dispensing_fee No float The amount paid by the Payer to a pharmacy for dispensing a drug, excluding the amount paid for the drug ingredient. paid_dispensing_fee contributes to the paid_by_payer field if this field is populated with a nonzero make payer_plan_period_id No integer A foreign key to the PAYER_PLAN_PERIOD table, where the details of the Payer, Plan and Family are stored.
+Record the payer_plan_id that relates to the payer who contributed to the paid by payer field. amount_allowed No float The contracted amount agreed between the paver and provider. revenue_code_concept_id No integer A foreign key referring to a Standard Concept ID in the Standardized Vocabularies for Revenue codes. revenue_code_source_value No $\operatorname{varchar}(50)$ The source code for the Revenue code as it appears in the source data, stored here for reference. $drg\concept\id$ No integer A foreign key to the predefined concept in the DRG Vocabulary reflecting the DRG for a visit. drg_source_value No $\operatorname{varchar}(3)$ The 3-digit DRG source code as it appears in the source data.